 - Allspice and cinnamon, to taste

-- Pour cranberries into a large pot and fill ¾ of the way with water (about 20 cups.)
+- Pour cranberries into a large pot and fill with 20 cups water.

 - Cover pot and cook over medium heat for 20-25 minutes until cranberries have popped and softened.

-- Strain, then pour the mix back into the saucepan and add orange juice, red wine, sweetener, allspice and cinnamon.
+- Strain, discard cranberries, then pour the mix back into the saucepan and add orange juice, red wine, sweetener, allspice and cinnamon.

 - Stir over low heat for an additional 5-10 minutes.